JuliaMath/DoubleFloats.jl/docs/src/overview.md

 - results from testing with BenchmarkTools on one machine
 - BigFloat precision was set to 106 bits, for fair comparison

-## Good Ways To Use This

-In addition to simply `using DoubleFloats` and going from there, these two suggestions are easily managed and will go a long way in increasing the robustness of the work and reliability in the computational results.

-If your input values are Float64s, map them to Double64s and proceed with your computation.
-Then unmap your output values as Float64s, do additional work using those Float64s.
-With Float32 inputs, used Double32s similarly.
-Where throughput is important, and your algorithms are well-understood, this approach be used with the numerically sensitive parts of your computation only.
-If you are doing that, be careful to map the inputs to those parts and unmap the outputs from those parts just as described above.

 ## Questions and Contributions

 Usage questions can be posted on the [Julia Discourse forum][discourse-tag-url].
 Use the topic `Numerics` (a "Discipline") and a put the package name, DoubleFloats, in your question ("topic").